louisds/Machine-Learning/Classical-Supervised-Learning/Linear-Regression/README.md

 <p align="center"> <img src="https://github.com/louisds/Machine-Learning/blob/main/Classical-Supervised-Learning/images/BV-Tradeoff.png"  width="500"> </p>

 To select a model that appropriately balances the tradeoff between bias and variance, and thus minimizes the reducible error, we need to select a model of the appropriate complexity for the data.
+OLS estimators are unbiased estimators which lead to the lowest SSR, but is a model with the lowest SSR always the best model?
+The answer to this question is no, sometimes we need to introduce some Bias to make the model more general and prevent overfitting.
+In the sketch, this is shown by the OLS estimator being more rightly located than the sweet spot (i.e. lowest total error).
+To solve this issue, we want to "add bias" to lower the variance and come closer to the point of minimal risk.
+This concept is called `Regularization`.
+Regularization adds a penalty to the loss function to prevent the weights $\beta$ from becoming too large (i.e. making them smaller by penalizing large weights).
+In this way, the variance will decrease, which means the model will be more generalizible and less capable of fitting random noise.
+There are two popular regularization methods in Linear Regression, Ridge Regression and Lasso Regression.
+Both concepts will be explained in the next section.

+## Ridge Regression (L2 Regularization)

+Recall that the OLS estimator minimizes the SSR.
+In case of